Ku-AA-stanley/3dmigoto_GI/README.md

 endif
 ```

+**Instructions:**

-delete all in original ini and put this
+1. Delete all content in the original `.ini` file and replace it with the above configuration.
-alt+F11 turn on and off. hided by default
+2. Use `Alt + F11` to toggle the UID on and off.
+It is hidden by default.
-No not effect stamina bar anymore
+3. Note: This mod no longer affects the stamina bar.

 ## RemoveTransparencyFilter for 4.8